 Recently, SAVE members have been challenged to design a way to cool small buildings without the use of electricity.
 After a year of design meetings with experts in the community, SAVE members created a new type of solar chimney which removes the warm air inside a building and replaces it with air cooled by underground pipes.
 Similar designs worked on by SAVE students are used in a local bank office and a church.
 A simpler, more applicable design is being approved for use on a new hospital project in Haiti with possible applications in both Central America and Africa.
 SAVE members hope this idea will become a new standard in third world construction.

-Get Ready For WINTER!
+Get Ready For FALL!